Production of Avengers: Infinity War and Avengers: Endgame: Background

-Since their early films, Marvel Studios had been preparing for an adaptation of Jim Starlin's 1991 Infinity Gauntlet comic by introducing the Infinity Stones as MacGuffins: the Space Stone as the Tesseract in Captain America: The First Avenger (2011); the Mind Stone inside Loki's Scepter in The Avengers (2012); the Reality Stone as the Aether in Thor: The Dark World (2013); the Power Stone within the Orb in Guardians of the Galaxy (2014); and the Time Stone within the Eye of Agamotto in Doctor Strange (2016).
-According to James Gunn, writer and director of the Guardians of the Galaxy films, Marvel decided that the Aether and previous MacGuffins would be used as Infinity Stones in the films during production on The Dark World (the MacGuffins and the Infinity Stones are separate objects in the comic books).
-Before that decision was made, the Power Stone was presented as red in the first Guardians film and had to be changed to purple in post-production to give each of the Infinity Stones its own color since the Aether was also red.
+Throughout their early films in the Marvel Cinematic Universe (MCU), Marvel Studios began preparing for an adaptation of Jim Starlin's 1991 The Infinity Gauntlet comic book by introducing the Infinity Stones as MacGuffins: the Space Stone as the Tesseract in Captain America: The First Avenger (2011); the Mind Stone inside Loki's scepter in The Avengers (2012); the Reality Stone as the Aether in Thor: The Dark World (2013); the Power Stone within the Orb in Guardians of the Galaxy (2014); and the Time Stone within the Eye of Agamotto in Doctor Strange (2016).
+These MacGuffins and the Infinity Stones are separate objects in Marvel Comics.
+According to James Gunn, writer and director of the Guardians of the Galaxy films, Marvel decided that the Aether and previous MacGuffins would be used as Infinity Stones during production on The Dark World.
+Before that decision, the Orb was intended to have red energy in the first Guardians of the Galaxy film.
+This was changed to purple in post-production to give each of the Infinity Stones its own color, since the Aether was also red.
+Gunn did not know the importance of the Stones to the wider MCU when he created their backstory, without much thinking, for the Guardians of the Galaxy scene where Taneleer Tivan / The Collector explains the origins of the Stones.

-Thanos, a comic book villain who covets the Infinity Stones, was introduced to the Marvel Cinematic Universe in a brief appearance at the end of the first Avengers film.
+Thanos, a villain who covets the Infinity Stones, was introduced to the MCU in a brief appearance at the end of The Avengers.
 Many fans subsequently expected Thanos to be the antagonist of the sequel, Avengers: Age of Ultron (2015).
 However, Joss Whedon, who wrote and directed the first two Avengers films, explained that the character would not be the primary antagonist until a later film because he is "so powerful, he is not someone you can just try to out punch.
 Like in the comics, you want him to be threading through the universe and to save the big finale for the big finale."
-Thanos appears at the end of Age of Ultron in another brief appearance, this time shown to have the Infinity Gauntlet, a glove designed to house the stones.
-A different Infinity Gauntlet was previously shown in the vault on Asgard in Thor (2011), but following the Age of Ultron scene this first gauntlet was revealed to be a fake in Thor: Ragnarok (2017).
-President of Marvel Studios Kevin Feige explained that the first gauntlet was included as a small Easter egg in Thor before an adaptation of The Infinity Gauntlet was in active development, and once Marvel had begun planning that storyline they realised that it would not make sense for the Asgardians to have the gauntlet.
-Marvel's internal explanation was that the first gauntlet was a fake, and Ragnarok was able to address this onscreen.
-The Age of Ultron gauntlet is also considered fake, with writers Christopher Markus and Stephen McFeely saying it was a "fashionable practice gauntlet".
+Thanos appears at the end of Age of Ultron in another brief appearance, this time shown to have the Infinity Gauntlet, a glove designed to house the Stones.
+A different Infinity Gauntlet was previously shown in Odin's vault on Asgard in Thor (2011), but following the Age of Ultron scene this first Gauntlet was revealed to be a fake in Thor: Ragnarok (2017).
+Marvel Studios president Kevin Feige explained that the first Gauntlet was included as a small Easter egg in Thor before an adaptation of The Infinity Gauntlet was in active development, and once Marvel had begun planning that storyline they realized that it would not make sense for the Asgardians to have the Gauntlet.
+Marvel's internal explanation was that the first Gauntlet was a fake, and Ragnarok was able to address this onscreen.
+The Age of Ultron Gauntlet is also considered fake, with writers Christopher Markus and Stephen McFeely saying it was a "fashionable practice Gauntlet".